 04 Tattenhall

 Tattenhall is where the Cheshire set comes to breathe.
-Sitting under the shadow of Beeston Castle, this village boasts a vibrant high street and an obsession with quality local produce.
-It is the spiritual home of the 'slow food' movement in the county.
+Sitting beneath the looming sandstone ridge crowned by Beeston Castle — visible for miles across the Cheshire plain — this village boasts a vibrant high street and a genuine obsession with quality local produce.
+The surrounding countryside is among the finest walking terrain in north Cheshire, and the village pubs take their food as seriously as any city restaurant.
+Tattenhall is the spiritual home of the 'slow food' movement in the county.

-Often overlooked by those rushing to the Zoo, Upton-by-Chester offers wide, tree-lined boulevards and a sense of mid-century grandeur.
+Often overlooked by those rushing to Chester Zoo — which lies just beyond its northern boundary — Upton-by-Chester offers wide, tree-lined boulevards and a sense of mid-century grandeur that is quietly distinct from the medieval drama of the city centre.
 It is a village designed for the evening stroll, with hidden pocket parks and a quiet, dignified atmosphere.
+Walkers who continue north from Upton find themselves at the zoo's vast perimeter and the open meadows of the Dee floodplain.

 06 Ruabon